Lookers on safe, reliable and cost-effective motoring for new drivers

-The Fiesta is the UK's best-selling car of all time, and is a popular choice with first time drivers.
+The Fiesta is the UK's best-selling car of all time and is a popular choice with first-time drivers.
 The Fiesta is great to drive and inexpensive to run if you choose a small petrol engine.
 The Fiesta is also cheap to tax as it is in tax band A. The Fiesta is also safe, with a five-star rating from Euro NCAP in its latest testing.
-A brand new Fiesta would cost just under £10,000.
+A brand new Fiesta would cost just under £16,000.
 Used or pre-owned models are in stock at Lookers, starting at around £5,000.

 The small and stylish Clio hatchback has been a favourite choice for UK drivers for years.
 It would be a perfect choice for first time drivers.
-The Clio has a sporty exterior design and a clutter free cabin that can comfortably seat up to four people.
+The Clio has a sporty exterior design and a clutter-free cabin that can comfortably seat up to four people.
 The Clio is also a safe car.
 It has airbags, electronic stability control and deadlocks to prevent theft.
-Prices on used Clio's are very reasonable, with models starting from around £4,000 at Lookers.
+Prices on used Clio's are very reasonable, with models starting from around £6,999 at Lookers.

-The Hyundai i10 was winner of the What Car?
+The Hyundai i10 was the winner of the What Car?
 'City Car of the Year' for 2014.
 It's a fun, feisty and surprisingly spacious car that would excite and impress any first time driver.
-The i10 is great value for money, low emission levels means it is in tax band A and comes with a five year warranty.
+The i10 is great value for money, low emission levels mean it is in tax band A and comes with a five-year warranty.
 The i10 comes with the option of two petrol engines.
-It also has a strong host of standard features, including electric windows and split folding rear seats.
-Used i10 prices start at around £4,700 at Lookers.
+It also has a strong host of standard features, including electric windows and split-folding rear seats.
+Used i10 prices start at around £3,999 at Lookers.

 Another best-selling car in the UK for many years is the Vauxhall Corsa.
-This hatchback is well priced, stylish, and practical, with ample room for driver and passengers.
+This hatchback is well priced, stylish, and practical, with ample room for the driver and passengers.
 The Corsa comes with a range of petrol engines.
-A good option for first-time drivers is the entry level 1.2 which is in tax band A. Safety is another strong aspect of the Corsa.
+A good option for first-time drivers is the entry-level 1.2 which is in tax band A. Safety is another strong aspect of the Corsa.
 It comes with six airbags, stability control and hill-start assist.
 It was also awarded four stars in its latest Euro NCAP testing.
-A new Corsastarts from around £10,000 and resale values are good.
-Young drivers could find a used Corsa at Lookers, starting at around £5,000.
+A new Corsa starts from around £15,000 and resale values are good.
+Young drivers could find a used Corsa at Lookers, starting at around £3,699.

 If you would prefer a smaller city car then the Skoda Citigo would be a good choice.
 The Citigo is small enough to easily nip around city streets, and park in tight spaces.
 The Citigo is one of the safest city cars around, it scored the maximum five stars from Euro NCAP in 2011.
 The Citigo has low emission therefore it would come under tax band A meaning road tax won't be too expensive.
-A brand new Citigo would cost around £8,000, a used car would be a lot less expensive depending on spec and modifications.
-These start ataround £4,500 from Lookers.
+A brand new Citigo would cost around £9,000, a used Citigo car would be a lot less expensive depending on spec and modifications.
+These start at around £7,999 from Lookers.